nobane/reflect_to/README.md

 Run one of the examples via

 ```
-    cargo example to_python
+    cargo run --example to_python
 ```
 or

 ```
-    cargo example to_typescript
+    cargo run --example to_typescript
 ```

 # Documentation